drmowinckels/drmowinckels.github.io/content/blog/2024/09-01_fair_blog/index.md

 We are looking for another positive result of that, like a 201 again.
 Once we have that, our last piece for httr2 code is to actually publish the archive.
 Everything we have done untill now can still be undone.
-Meaning we can delete the entire archive, becise it has not been published yet.
+Meaning we can delete the entire archive, because it has not been published yet.
-Once we publish thuogh, we have a DOI, which is persistent and we can't take it back.
+Once we publish though, we have a DOI, which is persistent and we can't take it back.
 Something I am painfullly aware of in that I have a post that was published twice under two different DOIs as I was working on the pipeline.

 I feel silly that happened, but now that it's done it's done.
-I can't take it back, it's there for perpetuity... or untill interwebs are no longer a thing.
+I can't take it back, it's there for perpetuity... or until interwebs are no longer a thing.

 Ok, back to the process.
 We want to actually publish the results.